alvarorsrc/react-native-file-picker/README.md

 ## Install package

-To install from the current repository:
+In order to install from the current repository:

 ```bash
 $ yarn add https://github.com/alvarorsrc/react-native-file-picker